 Many classical randomized algorithms are based on random walks, or Markov chains.
 Some use random walks to generate random samples from the Markov chain's stationary distribution, in which case the mixing time of the Markov chain is the complexity measure of interest.
 Others use random walks to search for a "marked" state in the Markov chain, in which case the hitting time is of interest.
-In recent years, researchers studying quantum walks have attempted to define natural notions of "quantum mixing time" [NV, ABN+01, AAKV01] and "quantum hitting time" [AKR05, Sze04, MNRS07] and to develop quantum algorithmic applications to sampling and search problems.
+In recent years, researchers studying quantum walks have attempted to define natural notions of "quantum mixing time" [NV00, ABN+01, AAKV01] and "quantum hitting time" [AKR05, Sze04, MNRS07] and to develop quantum algorithmic applications to sampling and search problems.

-Ambainis [Amb04] was the first to solve a natural problem-the "element distinctness problem"-using a quantum walk.
-Following this, quantum walk algorithms were discovered for triangle finding [MSS07], matrix product verification [Bv06], and group commutativity testing [MN07].
-All of these are "hitting time"
+A few years ago, Ambainis [Amb07] designed a discrete quantum walk algorithm for a basic and wellstudied problem-the "element distinctness problem".
+Following this, quantum walk algorithms were discovered for triangle finding [MSS07], matrix product verification [BŠ06], and group commutativity testing